Finally, an update.

 Dinner: Eating infamous Hákarl, or fermented shark, left to decompose and ferment for 6 months before being edible.
 Downing the Shark with famous "Black Death" Brennivín, 80 proof alcohol made of potatoe mash and herbs.
 All of this with some tasty Rúgbrauð, rye bread sometimes baked in the black sand grounds (Hverabrauð) of hot springs.
 With a sider of dried fish jerky. #getlost in #iceland #travelling #traveler #eat

 Jenny was eventually convinced to try some of my plate’s dried fish, and later, shark.
-I ate my whole portion, Jenny spit out her piece saying she was going to be sick or something, and our Icelandic waiter was amused he spent the end of his shift shooting the breeze with us.
+I ate my whole portion, Jenny spat out her piece saying she was going to be sick or something, and our Icelandic waiter was amused he spent the end of his shift shooting the breeze with us.
 He had to leave, and so did Jenny not long after I finished my plate and we added each other on Couchsurfing.
 And if you wonder, no I wasn’t sick, the shark was okay.
 Really odd taste.
 I wouldn’t mind having it again, but I wouldn’t exactly flavor ice cream with it either.

 I headed back through a different way, using the little park that is before the campus.
 I was just in time to catch a rare glimpse of something else than grey skies, a rarity in Reykjavik.